apify/apify-docs/docs/crawling_basics/first_crawl.md

 }
 ```

-At the time of writing, only one website, the Aland Islands, failed.
+At the time of writing, only one website failed: the Aland Islands.
 In your crawling, you might get a different result.
 The important thing is that the crawler no longer crashes, and that it was able to download the HTML of all the countries except one.

-> If you thought that the crawl was taking too long to complete, the scraping library will help once again.
-It automatically parallelizes the downloads and processing of HTML.
+> If you thought that the crawl was taking too long to complete, the [scraping library]({{@link crawling_basics/pro_scraping.md}}) will help once again.
+It automatically parallelizes the downloads and processing of HTML, which leads to significant speed improvements.

 ## [](#next) Next up

-In the [next chapter]({{@link crawling_basics/scraping_the_data.md}}) you will complete the scraper.
+In the [next chapter]({{@link crawling_basics/scraping_the_data.md}}) we will complete the scraper.
 We will use the data collection code from the [Basics of data collection]({{@link data_collection_basics/node_continued.md}}) section and apply it to all the country pages.